Advisor Corner: Advice on Applying to the Application Cycle

 As a pre-med advisor, I recommend that an applicant spend time reviewing the complete application timeline as it can approach very quickly.

-Work closely with your premed advisor or mentor, or if you do not have an advisor you can request one from the National Association of Advisors for the Health Professions (NAAHP) under.
+Work closely with your premed advisor or mentor, or if you do not have an advisor you can request one from the National Association of Advisors for the Health Professions (NAAHP) under Find an Advisor.

 It will be important to prepare early in January and February with your letters of recommendation, your personal statement drafts, along with access to your transcripts.
 The application typically opens the first week of May and submitting your application early is essential as there are also secondary applications by individual schools that are required prior to any school invitation for an interview.
 Working with your advisor, you can evaluate your application and develop your timeline in order to ensure a timely submission date.